ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

      the interrupt is triggered.
-   - Note: "callback" refers to a function that gets passed somewhere within the program and called at a later point (because in C, you can pass around pointers to functions), in this case it means the same thing as an interrupt.
+   - Note: "callback" refers to a function that gets passed somewhere within the program and called at a later point (because in C, you can pass around pointers to functions), in this case it means the same thing as an interrupt service routine.
    - Note that because our program is interrupt based, we don't even need anything in the main loop as our code will be executed every time an interrupt event occurs!
 3. Build and flash your board with the program and connect it to the serial monitor.